arthurHamel/ResitivityProcessing/README.md

 # GeoResistivity Processing Manual

+## Warning
+This piece of software is distributed as is.
+It has been written as a Python script and therefore many functionalities are to be adjusted from the code itself.
+Everyone is highly encouraged to copy, improve and redistribute any part of the code that may be useful.
+The functionamlity of the GUI program may be limited to the use made of it (size of the grids is fixed, coordinate system list limited, etc.).
+All of this can be easily modified from the code itself.

+This being said, the script should be able to run relatively stable and allow to download data from a RM85 and export the data to a GeoTIFF file.

 ## Installation

 The programm is a distributed as a Python script.
 You need to have Python (3.4 or 2.7) installed on your computer (installed if you have ArcGIS).